-The Guthrie Scholars Program invites participants to the CTS campus to pursue a topic of their choice that engages a pressing theological issue of the church from a Reformed perspective.
+The Guthrie Scholars Program invites participants to the seminary campus to pursue a topic of their choice that engages a pressing theological issue of the church from a Reformed perspective.

 The intention is that plans and resources will evolve from this program that will enhance each participant’s setting for ministry.
 The Guthrie Scholars Program is a learning opportunity offered each fall on an application basis.